 Raising awareness and understanding of the role that HR professionals and employers can play in supporting young people in their transition from education to the workplace

 Establishing the business case for employing young people

 Developing a package of actions for employers, to help prepare young people for work

-Through this campaign, we will draw on the resource of CIPD members, delivering real engagement with young people to boost their future employability and job prospects.
-We will build on the work we have already initiated in this area, including:
+Throughout this campaign we will draw on the resource of CIPD members, delivering real engagement with young people to boost their future employability and job prospects.
+We will build on the work we have already begun in this area, including:

-Our mentoring programme, Steps Ahead Mentoring, run in conjunction with Jobcentre Plus, in which CIPD members are working with unemployed young people to help improve their job prospects.
+Steps Ahead Mentoring - our mentoring programme, run in conjunction with Jobcentre Plus, in which CIPD members are working with unemployed young people to help improve their job prospects.
 We intend to roll this scheme out nationally.

 Work experience placements that work - our guidance on work experience developed in conjunction with Jobcentre Plus.

-Your CV, Your style, Your job – our guidance for young people on writing CVs, cover letters and giving interview tips
+Your CV, Your style, Your job – our guidance for young people on writing CVs and covering letters, and giving interview tips